alemesa/mapbox-covid19/TUTORIAL.md

 <h3 id="scale_data">4.
 Scale and colorize the points 🔴</h3>

-🌋Now we have a problem: Every dot is equal and COVID-19 impact in the world is certainly not equal - so we will increase the radius of each circle depending on the number of cases.
+🌋But we have a problem: Every dot is equal and COVID-19 impact in the world is certainly not equal - to fix this let's increase the radius of each circle depending on the number of cases.

-For this, we will use something called data-driven-styling, here is a good [tutorial](https://blog.mapbox.com/introducing-data-driven-styling-in-mapbox-gl-js-f273121143c3).
+For this, let's use something called data-driven-styling.
+Here is a good [tutorial](https://blog.mapbox.com/introducing-data-driven-styling-in-mapbox-gl-js-f273121143c3).

-In short, this is a way to alter the `paint` properties of a layer.
+In short, this is a way to modify the `paint` properties of a layer by using source data.

 It looks like this for circle-radius: